SteveHuntsmanSTR/GoExploreFuzz/README.md

 *  strongCutoff.m produces the "strong cutoff" of a symmetric dissimilarity space
 *  temp20230508_update is the example update function used in the script
 *  temp20230511 is the example local generator used in the script

+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+Distribution Statement “A” (Approved for Public Release, Distribution Unlimited).
+In the event permission is required, DARPA is authorized to reproduce the copyrighted material for use as an exhibit or handout at DARPA-sponsored events and/or to post the material on the DARPA website.